Skip to main content

 Serial delivery (queue enabled — default)

-Under the hood, each endpoint uses a named queue based on the endpoint name to guarantee serialized execution.
+Under the hood, each endpoint uses a lane based on the endpoint name to guarantee serialized execution.

 Note: If an event fails, it will be retried with exponential backoff.
 Other events in the queue will continue to be delivered while the failed event waits to be retried.